Matching Estimators for Causal Effects of Multiple Treatments: Simulations

 \subsection{Results for biases and interval widths}

+The bias-corrected matching estimator has the lowest bias, and weighting methods have the largest biases for $b > 0$.
 The first part of Table \ref{bias.width} depicts the median absolute biases for the basic, bias-corrected, IPW, and DR point estimates across the levels of $b$.
 Because there are three point estimates, we calculated the overall bias by averaging the absolute bias of each of the three point estimates for each configuration, and then estimated the median across configurations and levels of $b$.
-When $b$ increases, the median overall absolute bias increases for each method, with the bias-corrected point estimate having smaller bias.
+When $b$ increases, the median overall absolute bias increases for all of the methods, with the bias-corrected point estimate having the smallest bias.
 For IPW and DR, the median and IQR absolute biases increase faster with $b$, and for $b\geq0.50$, they are over double the size of the biases obtained for the basic matching estimator.

-The second part of Table \ref{bias.width} depicts the median interval width using the newly proposed and the randomization based sampling variances, and IPW and DR, across levels of $b$.
+The second part of Table \ref{bias.width} depicts the median interval width using the newly proposed and the randomization based sampling variances, IPW and DR, across levels of $b$.
 We used Bonferroni correction to obtain the three 95\% pairwise confidence intervals for each configuration, and we examined the median of the average of the three interval widths for all configurations across the levels of $b$.
 The median interval widths are overall larger for the newly proposed standard errors than for the randomization based standard errors.
 However, the randomization based standard errors generally result in invalid statistical procedures.
 For IPW and DR, the median and IQR interval widths are smaller for $b\leq0.50$, and increase sharply for larger $b$.